algernon/madness/resources/pages/projects/debian/index.markdown

-Packages are available for the **i386** and **amd64** architectures on both Debian and Ubuntu, but in addition to those, the Debian repositories also contain *syslog-ng* packages for the **powerpc** architecture.
+Packages are available for the **i386** and **amd64** architectures on both Debian and Ubuntu, but in addition to those, the Debian repositories also contain packages for the **powerpc** architecture.
 If there's enough interest, I can pull in more build machines, and compile for other platforms as well.

 # Choose your components!